 Arts and culture grants are awarded for artistic and cultural activities that are organised in Helsinki and are open to the general public.
 The grants are directed at supporting activities that are geared towards Helsinki residents, bring people together and into contact with artistic and cultural content, and offer possibilities for encounters and interaction.
 Arts and culture grants include two types of grants: operational grants and project grants .

-Operational grants are awarded to Helsinki-based registered organisations that have been operating as registered for at least one fiscal year.
+Operational grants are awarded for year-round operations to Helsinki-based registered organisations that have been operating as registered for at least one fiscal year.

 Grants will not be awarded to:

 - Activities that for the most part take place outside Helsinki

 - Closed events (activities that are only open to a limited group of people may be accepted in the case of a special target group)

 - Recordings and publications such as books, records, film productions, games, theses, etc.